An opportunity to learn more about each of the following activities occurs in mid-September, when the Activities Fair is held.

 This group based off the branch of the UN dedicated to Children's rights around the world.
 We are an official High School chapter of UNICEF.
 As a group we come together to discuss how current affairs around the world are effecting children, and what this means to us as students and young girls living.
 Each month has a different theme, chosen by UNICEF for their high school chapters.
 We read articles, watch videos, and discuss.
 Our goal is to educate ourselves, and then go and educate our community.
 We raise awareness, and work to fund raise, from which all money is sent to UNICEF for that month's cause.

-Additional groups include Agonies, Choir, Model U.N., Orchestra, and Slavery No More.
+Additional groups include Agonies, Choir, Model U.N., and Orchestra.